vdaas/vald/docs/usecase/usage-example.md

 ## Text processing

-  Since Vald supports some texting vectorizing like `BERT`, you can process your text in Vald.
+  Using a text vectorizing model like BERT, you can process your text data in Vald.

-  Here are some examples of the use case of text processing in Vald.
+  Here are some examples of the use case of text processing using Vald.

 - Search by text
 - Product recommendation based on text